vidboda/autofastq/README.md

 * Rename runs.txt.empty to runs.txt

+* change line 47 of the autofastq.sh script to point to your autofastq.conf file:

+CONFIG_FILE='/path/to/autofastq/autofastq.conf'

 * Cron autofastq, ex, launch every minute:

 \* \* \* \* \* /path/to/autofastq.sh >> /path/to/run/dir/autofastq.log 2>&1